Integrating FCM Push Notifications

 Network Requirements

 - If testing in mainland China, the test device must use a foreign IP address to establish an IM connection with RC and access RC services using an overseas IP.
-If a domestic IP is used, the RC server will consider the device to be in China and will not enable the FCM channel.
+If a domestic IP is used, the RC backend will consider the device to be in China and will not enable the FCM channel.

 Test Steps

-The specific steps are as follows:
+Specific steps are as follows:

 Troubleshooting

-method has been executed before SDK initialization to set the navigation domain for the overseas data center.
-See Overseas Data Center for details. - Send a message directly from the Google FCM service backend to the device.
-If not received, first check if the integration is correct according to the above documentation.
+setServerInfohas been executed before SDK initialization to set the navigation domain for the overseas data center. . - Send a message directly from the Google FCM service backend to the device.
+If the message is not received, first check whether the integration was done correctly based on the above documentation.

-- Check if the App is set as a background-restricted app on the device.
-On Android P or higher, FCM will not send push notifications to apps that have been background-restricted by the user (e.g., through "Settings" -> "Apps & Notifications" -> "[appname]" -> "Battery" to implement background restrictions).
-See the Android developer documentation Background-Restricted Apps for details.
+- Check whether the app has been restricted by the device as a background-restricted app.
+On Android P or later, FCM will not send push notifications to apps that have been background-restricted by the user (e.g., via Settings > Apps & Notifications > [appname] > Battery).
+See Android developer documentation Background-Restricted Apps.

 Obfuscation Script